Status and Distribution

 Early records listed under N. suppeliella may refer to N. peliella.
 There is also potential for confusion over the identification of these two due to their external similarity (particularly with worn, non-bred specimens) and that the genitalia are similar.

 During 2015 searches were made for the larva of N. singula at Dungeness, Kent as several records had been submitted in the past but required confirmation - the only larvae found (and there were very many) were N. peliella.
 Later in the season, extensive checks of over 50 Neofriseria sp. attracted to MV light (S. P. Clancy and S. M. Palmer) between late June and late July produced only N. peliella.
-Further examination of Museum specimens is now required to see if any historic N. singula from this site can be verified.
+Further examination of Museum specimens is now required to see if any historic N. singula can be verified from this site.